 - How much will you need to charge per child, and do you have enough space?

-- How will you promote your business to get children enrolled?
+- How will you promote your business to get young children enrolled?

-In general, the more thorough your business plan is, the better prepared you’ll be to open your center.
+In general, the more thorough your business plan is, the better prepared you’ll be to open your daycare business.
 Things will naturally change as you go, but your business plan will give you a solid foundation to build off of.

 There are many different ways to structure your business from a legal standpoint.
 There may be different options based on your area, so check your government websites for information they provide on business structures.